-HacknPlan can be integrated with BitBucket to link your commits to the tasks they are related to, allowing you to have a list of the changes on the code always at hand on the task detail panel.
+HacknPlan can be integrated with BitBucket to link your commits to the work items they are related to, allowing you to have a list of the changes on the code always at hand on the task detail panel.
 In order to be notified about the commits, a webhook needs to be configured pointing to our server, which will receive the data from push events and will analyze the commit messages looking for task IDs with the format #id.

 - App password: The app password is a special token associated with your account you can create to connect other applications to your BitBucket Cloud data.